frimps-astro/frimps-astro.github.io/BENCHMARKING.md

 The order of execution of benchmarked methods was based on the methods names in alphabetical order.
 The goal was to execute the insertion method first to have some data at hand for search and sort but I believe that was not the case per the execution order.

 ## Results Analysis
+It was a passive benchmarking which took approximately an hour to complete.
+This involved about 5 warm ups and 10 sample runs for each benchmarked method.
+1 million integers ranging between 0 and 10million were used.

-The time unit used for the benchmarking was `seconds` and all methods were executed in `10 iterations`
+The time unit used for the benchmarking was `seconds` and all methods were executed in `10 iterations`.
+Results are prone to errors and in the `benchmark_output.txt` some records of margin error were recorded.
+I initially ran the insertion operation separately for both `throughput` and `average speed` a multiple times but that was not feasible per computational and processing limitation of my system.
+Hence, I could not proceed with running the benchmarks for other methods so I combined all benchmarks in one run which lasted about an hour.

 ### **INSERT**